gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    for each and all DTLS connections.
 Then it initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).

-   8. When the local DTLS/SCTP receivs a close_notify on a DTLS connection, in case it is DTLS 1.3 it SHALL send its corresponding DTLS close_Notify on each open DTLS connection.
-When the last open DTLS connection has received close_Notify and any if needed corresponding close_Notify have been sent the local DTLS/SCTP initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).
+   8. When the local DTLS/SCTP receives a close_notify on a DTLS connection, in case it is DTLS 1.3 it SHALL send its corresponding DTLS close_notify on each open DTLS connection.
+When the last open DTLS connection has received close_notify and any if needed corresponding close_notify have been sent the local DTLS/SCTP initiates the SCTP shutdown procedure (section 9.2 of {{RFC9260}}).

    9. Upon receiving the information that SCTP has closed the